 Salt and Salty Snack Foods

-Pretzels and potato chips are in abundance during the football season.
-Large amounts of salt can produce excessive thirst and urination, or even sodium-ion poisoning in pets.
+Pretzels and potato chips are in abundance during football season—and they're also dangerous for dogs.
+The large amounts of salt the contain can produce excessive thirst and urination, or even sodium-ion poisoning in pets.
 Salt toxicity clinical signs include vomiting, diarrhea, depression, tremors, elevated body temperature, seizures and even death.
-Please avoid giving your pets foods that are high in salts such as potato chips or pretzels.

-Chocolate, ice cream, and desserts are a big part of the Thanksgiving meal, especially if you have children.
+Dessert is a big part of the Thanksgiving meal, especially if you have children, and that sometimes means chocolate at the table.
 Chocolate contains two ingredients that are toxic in large quantities: theobromine and caffeine.
 Different types of chocolate contain different amounts of theobromine and caffeine; therefore, the amount and the type of chocolate your pet eats plays a role in its toxic effects.
 Darker chocolate is more dangerous than milk chocolate.
 White chocolate has the lowest level of theobromine, while baking chocolate contains the highest.
 Clinical signs of chocolate toxicity include diarrhea or vomiting from the high fat content in the chocolate, restlessness, hyperactivity, muscle twitching, tremors, increased drinking and urination, excessive panting, irritability, increased heart rate and abnormal heart rhythm.

 Raw or Undercooked Meat, Eggs and Bones

 Raw meat and raw eggs can contain bacteria such as salmonella and E. coli that can be harmful to pets and humans.
-Pets can choke on bones, or sustain injury should the bone splinter become lodged in or puncture their digestive tract.
-To help your dog satisfy his craving for bones, try 100% natural USA Bones & Chews marrow bones that are safe for dogs.
+Pets can choke on bones, or sustain injury if a bone splinter becomes lodged in or punctures their digestive tract.
+That makes all of the above dangerous foods for dogs.
+To help your dog satisfy their craving for bones, try 100% natural USA Bones & Chews marrow bones instead—they're produced to be safe for dogs to chew.

-I have seen this emergency a few times.
+I have seen this emergency several times.
 When pets digest raw yeast dough, the dough can expand and rise in the GI tract, causing gas to accumulate.
 This can be painful and cause the stomach to bloat, and potentially twist, becoming a life-threatening emergency.
-In addition, the yeast produces ethanol as a by-product, and a dog ingesting raw dough may become drunk (see the section on alcohol above).
+In addition, the yeast produces ethanol as a by-product, and a dog ingesting raw dough may become drunk, with all the same risks as described in the section on alcohol above.